 The time you save dropshipping can be spent finding a niche to sell to, marketing your products, reaching new buyers, or helping your customers.
 With product development and design being noticeably absent from this equation, dropshipping is definitely a side hustle for those who want to flex their marketing muscles.

 4. Start a zine and sell digital subscriptions

-Apps like these help reduce the hurdles and time costs of running your store, time that can be poured back into your writing, art, photography, or whatever content you choose to base your zine around.
+Apps like these help reduce hurdles and time spent running your store, time that can be poured back into your writing, art, photography, or whatever content you choose to base your zine around.

 5. Join the gig economy

 Got a skill set you can make money online with legitimately?
 Consider becoming a part of the gig economy.
-The gig economy is a free market system where companies work with independent contractors or freelancers rather than hire full-time staff.
-The Bureau of Labor Statistics reported in 2017 that 55 million people in the United States were “gig workers,” making up 34% of the economy.
-That number is expected to breach 43% by the end of 2020.
+The gig economy is a free-market system where companies work with independent contractors or freelancers rather than hiring full-time staff.

 Freelancing has become one of the best side hustle ideas for millennials because of efficiency—it’s now easier than ever for experienced (and up-and-coming) writers, programmers, designers, and other specialists to connect with clients and provide their services from anywhere in the world.
 You can start by finding jobs on Fiverr, Craigslist, or Upwork and building your skills and portfolio there.